 Consumption of prebiotics and probiotics are effective ways to increase the number and health of the bacteria in your digestive tract.
 The community of bacteria that reside in our digestive tracts are referred to as the gut microbiome.
 The gut microbiome plays a major role in many health factors.
 Taking steps to improve the health of your gut microbiome will likely contribute to improving your overall health.
-This is where pre and probiotics can come in!
+This is where prebiotics and probiotics come in.

 The Developing Gut